h0gan1ee/hpc_labs/lab_2/README.md

 You might need to modify `./gemm_c/Makefile` to set the path of OpenBLAS, targetting platform and so on (especially when not on a Mac with M1 chip).
 The `Makefile` is pretty self-explained so I won't go into details here.

-A possible output (us is a shorthand of micro second):
+A possible output (us is a shorthand of microsecond):

 ```
 [PROGRAM ./target/bin_ablas START]